sclevine/packfile/README.md

 PROBLEM: no cache coherency guarantee for non-exported layers, so link-contents is a lie
 IDEA: use UUID stored in layer metadata to rep unique build ID

+## TODO

+- Use IDs for content-linked layers (think about guarantees)
+- prevent concurrent cache writes